Methodology

 ## Layers: behavioral, project, source

-Rust + Python today; more languages as they ship.
+Rust and Python today, more languages as they ship.
+Reported on the per-tool page, not scored.

 Every score on the leaderboard is reproducible.
 [Install `anc`](https://anc.dev/install), then run: